-As shown in Figure 1 (A), at the start, the HTL is homogeneous.
+As shown in Figure 1A, at the start, the HTL is homogeneous.
 As discussed before, that is because tBP promotes miscibility of LiTFSI and Spiro-OMeTAD.
-After 200 hours, as Figure 3(A) displays, inhomogeneous dark regions appear on the HTL.
+After 200 h, as Figure 3A displays, inhomogeneous dark regions appear on the HTL.
 These regions are due to the accumulation of Li salt which occurs due to the loss of tBP by evaporation.
-Figure 3(B) shows the morphology of the HTL after 500 hours.
+Figure 3B shows the morphology of the HTL after 500 h.
 The majority of the dark regions disappear, even as bubble-like structures are generated.
-This likely occurs because of the hygroscopicity of LiTFSI: moisture can easily react with the accumulated LiTFSI seen in Figure 3(A).
+This likely occurs because of the hygroscopicity of LiTFSI: moisture can easily react with the accumulated LiTFSI seen in Figure 3A.
 The hydration of LiTFSI therefore leads to the bubble structures in the HTL.
-Finally, in Figure 3(C), after 1000 hours, the perovskite has decomposed.
+Finally, in Figure 3C, after 1000 h, the perovskite has decomposed.
 These images display that the morphological change, in other words, the failure process of PSCs, is initiated from the HTL instead of the perovskite layer followed by eventual degradation of perovskite.
-The related photo current density-voltage curves (J-V curves) and device parameters for the stored cells are shown in Figure 3(D) and Table 1.
-Compare with the freshly prepared PSCs (12.6%), the performance decay of the 250 hours (10.9%) and 500 hours (7.51%) PSCs are not as obviously as the 1000 hours PSCs.
-It is consistent with the TEM results since the decomposition of the perovskite layer at the first 500 hours is limited while at 1000 hours, perovskite layer has decomposed.
+The related photo current density-voltage curves (J-V curves) and device parameters for the stored cells are shown in Figure 3D and Table 1.
+Compare with the freshly prepared PSCs (12.6%), the performance decays of the 250 h (10.9%) and 500 h (7.51%) PSCs are not as obvious as the 1000 h PSCs.
+It is consistent with the TEM results since the decomposition of the perovskite layer at the first 500 h is limited while at 1000 h, perovskite layer has decomposed.

-Based on the morphology control effect of tBP on HTL and the failure process of the PSCs, a mechanism regarding the long-term morphological change in a perovskite solar cell is presented now.
+On the basis of the morphology control effect of tBP on HTL and the failure process of the PSCs, a mechanism regarding the long-term morphological change in a perovskite solar cell is presented now.
 As displayed in Figure 4, at the start (right after device fabrication), the existence of tBP guarantees a uniform HTL, with minimal shallow pits located on the surface the of the HTL.
 After tBP evaporates, the Li salt accumulates, shown as dark circular regions.
 These regions are further hydrated to create void structures in the HTL which finally lead to decomposition of the perovskite layer.
-It should be noted that these events may not strictly proceed one after the other, but may instead occur at the same time.
-During the LiTFSI hydration process, for instance, the decomposition of the perovskite may have already begun since water is already in the HTL.
+It should be noted that these events may not strictly proceed one after